A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

-Following-up research focuses on how the ICL forward process can implement different functions, given suitable assumptions on the transformer's weights. \citet{von2023transformers} first demonstrate that the ICL on the single-layer transformer can implement one-step gradient descent with a linear regression objective. \citet{bai2023transformers} further show the ICL inference can implement ridge regression, least square, lasso, and even gradient descent on a two-layer Neural Network.
+To address the gap between theoretical models and real-world implementation, the following works consider the construction of pre-training weights. \citet{von2023transformers} first demonstrate that ICL on the single-layer transformer can implement one-step gradient descent with a linear regression objective. \citet{bai2023transformers} further show that ICL inference can implement ridge regression, least square, lasso, and even gradient descent on a two-layer Neural Network.
 Nonetheless, those strong assumptions about the attention weights may be not practically reasonable.
 For instance, \citet{von2023transformers} construct the key, query, value matrices $W_{K}, W_{Q}, W_{V}$ with $W_{K}=W_{Q}=\left( \right), W_{V}=\left( \right)$, where $I_{x}$ and $I_{y}$ are two different identity matrices and $W_{0}$ is the initialized parameters of the transformer model.
-Nonetheless, it is unclear why a pre-trained transformer would have such type of weights, and it has been reported not easily achieved in practice~\cite{shen2023pretrained}.
+Nonetheless, it is unclear why a pre-trained transformer would have such type of weights, and it has been reported that this is not easily achieved in practice~\cite{shen2023pretrained}.

-To extend the construction of attention weights aforementioned into a more practical setting, \citet{zhang2023trained, mahankali2023one, ahn2023transformers} showcase the \textit{converged weights} after the pre-training stage can simulate some learning algorithms during the ICL inference.
-However, the converged weights may not be precise enough since they are determined based on the loss landscape or gradient flow analysis.
-Typically, the ICL on the one-layer linear transformer can implement gradient descent~\cite{von2023transformers} or preconditioned gradient descent algorithm~\cite{ahn2023transformers} given a linear regression objective.
+Instead of explicit attention weight construction, \citet{zhang2023trained, mahankali2023one, ahn2023transformers} analyze the \textit{converged weights} obtained after pre-training. \citet{von2023transformers} observes the ICL on the one-layer linear transformer can implement gradient descent or preconditioned gradient descent algorithm~\cite{ahn2023transformers} given a linear regression objective.
 Given a two-layer transformer, ICL can implement a gradient descent with adaptive step size and special sparsity regularization~\cite{ahn2023transformers}.
 Moreover, \citet{ahn2023transformers, von2023transformers} reveal that multiple-layered transformers can implement a GD++ algorithm.
 For larger-scale transformers, \citet{akyurek2022learning} empirically illustrates that, instead of performing GD, large-scale transformers show emergent ability directly approximating the closed-form solution of ridge-regression, while there is still a gap on why this ability emerges as the model-scale increases.